Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Conclusion

 \section{Conclusion}

-In this paper, we investigated the secure precoder design in RSMA-based MISO broadcast channel.
-Taking user security requirements and power constraint into consideration, we formulated an instantaneous WSR maximization problem under perfect CSIT and a WESR maximization problem under imperfect CSIT.
-To optimize the secure precoder, an SCA-based algorithm and a joint WMMSE and SCA based AO algorithm were proposed to solve the respective problem.
-Numerical results illustrated that, benefiting from the capability of partially decoding MUI and partially treating MUI as noise, the WSR performance of RSMA always outperforms that of conventional MULP scheme while guaranteeing user security requirements.
-Furthermore, RS is able to satisfy all users' security requirements without suffering from WSR performance loss within a range of secrecy thresholds under underloaded scenarios.
-Finally, compared with conventional MULP schemes, even though it is more sensitive to secrecy requirement changes, RS is more robust to channel errors and achieves higher WSR performance gain.
+In this paper, the weighted sum-rate maximization design in RSMA-based MISO BC with confidential messages was investigated.
+Considering user security and power constraint, we formulated an instantaneous WSR maximization problem under perfect CSIT and a WESR maximization problem under imperfect CSIT.
+To handle the non-convex constraints and optimize the secure precoder, an SCA-based algorithm and a joint WMMSE and SCA based AO algorithm were proposed to solve the respective problem.
+Numerical results illustrated that, benefiting from the capability of partially decoding MUI and partially treating MUI as noise, the WSR performance of the RSMA-based secure design always outperforms the baseline schemes while guaranteeing user security.
+Furthermore, compared with baseline schemes, RS is more robust to channel errors and achieves higher WSR performance gain under imperfect CSIT.
+Finally, the performance advantage achieved by the proposed RS design over the baseline algorithm enlarges in high SNR regime and overloaded cases.

 \appendices